DarrenZal/Quartz/content/DiscourseGraphs.md

 ---
-title: Discourse Graphs for Open Civics
+title: From Discourse to Knowledge Commons
 backlinks: true
 ---